-ITP1 includes waiver of pension insurance, which applies to both illness and parental leave (both in the event of a birth or adoption and for care of a sick child (VAB)).
+ITP 1 includes waiver of pension insurance, which applies to both illness and parental leave (both in the event of a birth or adoption and for care of a sick child (VAB)).
 The waiver of premium is proportional to the degree of work incapacity.
-The insurance applies from the month when the employee turns 25 at most until the month before the employee turns 65.
+The insurance applies from the month when the employee turns 25 at most until the month before the employee turns 66.

-The employee must be granted compensation from the Social Insurance Office in order for waiver of premium to apply.
+The employee must be granted compensation from the Swedish Social Insurance Agency in order for waiver of premium to apply.
 Waiver of premium takes place automatically as long as the employer reports salaries to Collectum (even if the salary is SEK 0).
 In the case of parental benefit, max.

 13 months per birth or adoption.

-Premium payments to the occupational pensions ITP 1 and ITP 2 end automatically in the month when the white collar worker turns 65.
-The employer and the employee may reach agreement that the company will continue to pay into the occupational pension, only ITP1.
-If an agreement is in place, the employer registers the white collar worker to Collectum again and continues to report the employee's gross salary.
-The way in which ITP disability pension applies when working after the age of 65 is described in the section "ITP disability pension".
+Premium payments to occupational pension ITP 1 are terminated automatically in the month in which the employee turns 66.
+The employer and the employee may reach agreement that the employer will continue to pay into the occupational pension, ITP 1.
+If an agreement is in place, the employer registers the employee to Collectum again and continues to report the employee's gross salary.